ali-alidoust/gta5-extended-video-export/gta5-extended-video-export/ReadMe.txt

 Configuration:
 =========================
 You can change the configuration by editing ExtendedVideoExport.ini file.
-Information about each setting is included in the .ini file as comments.
-For high resolution exports without DSR, use this guide by Kravencedesign
+Help about each option can be found in ExtendedVideoExport.txt

 Current Features:
 =========================